Understanding Adam’s Decolonial and Social Justice Framework in Field Education

 That's there and that also requires maybe deconstruction of roles or processions of roles in in education or is in the practice future students setting when students are in placement or even in in an education setting.
 What I'm curious about before we want more kind of practical questions about you.

-Positions you said versus declinism versus social justice and I'm wondering is there?
+Positions you said versus decolonialism versus social justice and I'm wondering is there?

 Some kind of.
-Is there a risk about using these terms and changeably?
+Is there a risk about using these terms interchangeably?
 Do we feel sometimes we're overuse, we diluted certain meanings like as social workers may be grappling existentially with the ideas of social justice and how we really delivers on that, and some people would say we haven't at all.
-And so how is there a danger of these terrorists being overused?
+And so how is there a danger of these terms being overused?

 Yeah, yeah, I definitely do.
 So I think both terms can have many meanings, and if used incorrectly or just thrown around or used in a whitewashed way, they can actually reinforce.